bozboz/jam/README.md

 Entity types are the top level of the jam schema.
 They can essentially be thought of as models, or a logical grouping of models since the templates actually have the fields.
 Types are defined in service providers.
 Jam comes with a "Pages" type out of the box since most apps are going to need one.

-When you register a type you can give it a report, link builder, menu builder and entity.
+When you register a type you can give it a report, link builder, menu builder, search handler and entity.
 If any are left blank the default will be used.

 If you require nested sorting you should use the NestedType.

 -   `report`
     Admin report class for listing.
 Generally this won't ever need to be changed unless you're going for something completely custom.
 The NestedType automatically switches the default to NestedReport.

     Default `Bozboz\Admin\Reports\Report`